11 plus — The Blog | The Exam Coach

 Each weekly tuition workshop is standalone, meaning your child does not need to have attended any previous sessions to join one.
 Class notes are sent out 24 hours after each workshop to help students recap what they have learnt.

-Types of taster workshop:
+Types of weekly workshop:

 • Tricky Vocabulary Workout